unicode-org/message-format-wg/spec/formatting.md

 and its value is looked up from the _formatting context_ _input mapping_.

 The resolution of a _variable_ MAY fail if no value is identified for its _name_.
-If this happens, an _Unresolved Variable_ error MUST be emitted.
+If this happens, an _Unresolved Variable_ error is emitted.
 If a _variable_ would resolve to a _fallback value_,
 this MUST also be considered a failure.